zhoux616/AngularGPALab/README.md

    * Continue using HTML and CSS to make a page look decent and contain information you care about
    * Continue using Mocha tests (or, if you find it simpler, you may switch to another language or framework for testing)

 This starter code is meant to give you a structure where you can put your work.
 Your job is to create a fairly basic GPA calculator that allows a user to enter the grades and number of credits for 4-6 classes and displays the correct GPA for the user.
+This week, your main struggle should be figuring out how to test Angular code.
+The 20 points for writing two tests shoudl be an indication of how important I think this struggle really is.
+I have a start of a test here from the video linked below, but I am still getting an error about the window not being defined.
+My test may be something you end up completely ignoring, but I wanted to at least put something there as a start.

 How you will be graded for this lab
 ===================================